upenn-embedded/final-project-s25-neuro/README.md

 *In addition to this written response, copy the Final Project BOM Google Sheet and fill it out with your critical components (think: processors, sensors, actuators).
 Include the link to your BOM in this section.*

+> We will use the Bitalino EEG sensor, 3-lead electrode cable, and UC-E6 cable.
+These are compatible with Arduino and offer sufficient resolution and flexibility for our signal needs.
+Other components include a BLE-capable microcontroller (e.g., ESP32), a rechargeable battery pack, a vibration motor for alerts, and materials for casing (3D printed PLA).
+The complete BOM spreadsheet can be found here: [insert link]

 ### 8. Final Demo Goals

 *How will you demonstrate your device on demo day?
 Will it be strapped to a person, mounted on a bicycle, require outdoor space?
 Think of any physical, temporal, and other constraints that could affect your planning.*

+> For demo day, we will showcase the headband on a test subject (team member), measuring and displaying real-time EEG signals using Medibound’s visualization module.
+Simulated stress signals will be used to trigger alerts, and we will demonstrate feedback via vibration/LED output.
+This will be an indoor demo, requiring a laptop and Bluetooth-enabled phone.

 ### 9. Sprint Planning